4.1 Valence Bond Theory

 Pi (π) bonds form from the side-by-side overlap of two p orbitals.
 The dots indicate the location of the nuclei.

 While all single bonds are σ bonds, multiple bonds consist of both σ and π bonds.
 As the Lewis structures below suggest, O2 contains a double bond, and N2 contains a triple bond.
-The double bond consists of one σ bond and one π bond, and the triple bond consists of one σ bond and two π bonds.
-Between any two atoms, the first bond formed will always be a σ bond, but there can only be one σ bond in any one location.
-In any multiple bond, there will be one σ bond, and the remaining one or two bonds will be π bonds.
-These bonds are described in more detail later in this chapter.
+A double bond consists of one σ bond and one π bond.
+In contrast, a triple bond consists of one σ bond and two π bonds.
+Between any two atoms, the first bond that forms will always be a σ bond.
+However, there can only be one σ bond in any given location.
+In any multiple bond, there will be one σ bond, while the remaining bonds will be π bonds.
+This chapter provides a more detailed description of these bonds later on.

 As seen in the table above, an average carbon-carbon single bond is 347 kJ/mol, while in a carbon-carbon double bond, the π bond increases the bond strength by 267 kJ/mol.
 Adding an additional π bond causes a further increase of 225 kJ/mol.
 We can see a similar pattern when we compare other σ and π bonds.
 Thus, each individual π bond is generally weaker than a corresponding σ bond between the same two atoms.
 In a σ bond, there is a greater degree of orbital overlap than in a π bond.